 Another actor might resent being remembered primarily as a made-up monster, but not Gwynne.
 As he said of the character years later, "...I might as well tell you the truth.
 I love old Herman Munster.
 Much as I try not to, I can't stop liking that fellow."

 The Munsters from left: Al Lewis as Grandpa, Beverley Owen as Marilyn, and Fred Gwynne as Herman Munster.
 (Wikimedia Commons / CBS Television)

 We think it's great that Gwynne and Munster got along, but we're also glad he had the chance to play a variety of other parts.
 Even if the Frankenstein wannabe was his most famous creation, there was more to Gwynne than a flattop.
 Here are a few other roles to remember him by.

 Gwynne's big breakout was sitcom Car 54, Where Are You?
 Though the show lasted only two seasons, it got Gwynne noticed – and gave him a chance to show off his singing skills.

 Throughout the 1980s and '90s, Gwynne found big screen success with a series of supporting roles.
 His turn as heavily-Maine-accented neighbor Jud Crandall was a highlight of the spooky 1989 adaptation of Stephen King's Pet Sematary.

 In 1992's My Cousin Vinny, Gwynne brought gravitas to a courtroom beset by Joe Pesci's northerly ways and lawyerly antics.

-Fred Gwynne died of pancreatic cancer on July 2, 1993, just a little more than a year after My Cousin Vinny was released.
+Gwynne died July 2, 1993, of pancreatic cancer, just a little more than a year after My Cousin Vinny was released.
 It was his final role – and it is a great one to remember him by.
 Of course, so is Jud Crandall, or Patrolman Francis Muldoon, or even Herman Munster.